MicrosoftDocs/powerbi-docs/powerbi-docs/visuals/power-bi-visualization-best-practices.md

 In general, Bar, Column, and Line charts will serve most purposes.
 It’s well understood that Pie and Donut charts are difficult for humans to interpret correctly.
 In fact, they can often distort data.
 Avoid them where possible.
 Stephen Few has an excellent write-up on the history and dangers in [Save the Pies for Dessert](https://www.perceptualedge.com/articles/08-21-07.pdf).

-He does explain the one time where **Pie** charts can be useful, when comparing part-to-whole relationships.
+He does explain the one time where Pie charts can be useful, when comparing part-to-whole relationships.
 It is rarely better than a 100% Stacked Bar chart.

-You can find another fun article (and animation) about **Pie** charts on the [Darkhorse Analytics site](http://www.darkhorseanalytics.com/blog/salvaging-the-pie).
+You can find another fun article (and animation) about Pie charts on the [Darkhorse Analytics site](http://www.darkhorseanalytics.com/blog/salvaging-the-pie).

 #### Radial gauges & KPIs

 ![Radial Gauges & KPIs.](media/power-bi-visualization-best-practices/power-bi-gauge.png)

 Radial gauges seem like a good visual for indicating performance against a target, and they are popular in executive dashboards.
 However, they suffer in two main ways.
-As with **Pie** charts, it’s difficult to interpret the angle of the shaded area compared to the full 180-degree arc or target line.
+As with Pie charts, it’s difficult to interpret the angle of the shaded area compared to the full 180-degree arc or target line.
 It also uses a lot of space to show a single metric.

 A good alternative is a simple KPI visual:

 ![A simple KPI visual.](media/power-bi-visualization-best-practices/power-bi-kpi.png)

-KPIs show the value, status, goal, variance from the goal and trend in the same amount of space.
+KPIs show the value, status, goal variance from the goal, and trend in the same amount of space.
 The green coloring turns red if the data doesn't meet the target and can be yellow if the data hits some intermediate target.
 It’s much simpler to read and interpret than the gauge.

 For more info, see: